bobbruno/MaskRCNNWorkshop/workshop/content/200-obj-detection-train/_index.md

 ***Step-by-step instructions***

 These are detailed step-by-step instructions - **don't bother understanding what you're doing at this point**.
-WE will explain what is happening at each step later today, after covering the basics.
+We will explain what is happening at each step later today, after covering the basics.
 Just follow each step and ask for help if you need it.

 ## 1. Set up the environment

+1. If you haven't yet, login to the AWS Account provided.
+2. On the top right, make sure you are on region "`us-east-1`".
+If needed, change it to `us-east-1` using the dropdown.
+3. On the "Find Services" Search box, start typing _CloudFormation_.
+When it show up on the drop-down box, click on it.
+You will need to access this tab again during the workshop, so leave it open.
 1. Open a terminal window in your machine and navigate to a folder where you can clone a repository.
 2. Clone the sagemaker examples repo from git:
 	`git clone https://github.com/bobbruno/mask_rcnn_lab.git`